We use cookies to ensure you get the best experience on our website. Learn more about our privacy policy.

 ……………………….

-As depicted in the accompanying chart, intestinal damage in rats caused by naproxen (dark blue bars) and celecoxib (light blue bars) is worsened significantly when omeprazole (“Omep”), a common PPI, or low-dose aspirin (for cardiovascular protection), is administered at the same time.
+As depicted in the accompanying chart, intestinal damage in rats caused by naproxen (dark blue bars) and celecoxib (light blue bars) is worsened significantly when omeprazole (for GI protection) or low-dose aspirin (for cardiovascular protection) was co-administered.
+Omeprazole (“Omep”) is a common PPI.

-Notably, when co-administered with PPIs, otenaproxesul (“ATB-346”) remained gastrointestinal-safe (although there is no need for PPIs or other acid-reduction medication to be co-administered with otenaproxesul).
+Notably, when co-administered with a PPI, otenaproxesul (“ATB-346”) remained gastrointestinal-safe (although acid-reduction medication is unnecessary with otenaproxesul).
+Aspirin was also GI-safe when co-administered with otenaproxesul.

 We use cookies to ensure you get the best experience on our website.
 Learn more about our privacy policy.